Deadline: Monday, January 23, 2023

-Evaluation Criteria: The U.S. Embassy Public Affairs Section will use the criteria outlined below to evaluate all applications.
+Evaluation Criteria: The U.S. embassy or consulate Public Affairs Sections will use the criteria outlined below to evaluate all applications.
 The proposals will be reviewed by a Selection Committee made up of regional and exchange program experts located at the Department of State in Washington, DC.
 Panelists will use the criteria below to review and evaluate applications.

 |Relevance to Application Theme